rohadhik/movielens-recommender/README.md

 # movielens-recommender

-This implementation was part of a final project for a graduate course in Data Analytics at the University of Toronto (Winter term, 2016).
+This implementation was part of a final project for a graduate course in Data Analytics at the University

 Our group set out to create a movie recommendation engine that would recommend movies that would have a high chance of being enjoyed by the user.

 ## Background

-This was a final project for a graduate course offered in the Winter Term (January-April, 2016) at the University of Toronto, Faculty of Information: INF2190 Data Analytics: Introduction, Methods, and Practical Approaches.
+This was a final project for a graduate course offered , Faculty of Information: INF2190 Data Analytics: Introduction, Methods, and Practical Approaches.
 Our group's full tech stack for this project was expressed in the acronym *MIPAW*: MySQL, IBM SPSS Modeler, Python, AWS, and Weka.

 Running the model on the millions of MovieLens ratings data produced movie recommendations where >85% of the films would have been received with favorable ratings.